 Skincare for Sensitive Skin Does Exist

 No matter what, the goal of effective skincare for sensitive skin is to keep it simple by sticking to a small number of carefully selected ingredients and products.
-Choose based on ingredients, safety testing results, and legitimate reviews, and ignore label claims (other than fragrance-free, paraben-free, and sulfate-free, which still don’t get you off the hook for reading the list of ingredients).
+Choose based on ingredients, safety testing results, and legitimate reviews.
+Ignore most label claims.
+Fragrance-free, paraben-free, and sulfate-free claims are useful, but aren’t a substitute for reading the list of ingredients.
 Try to be consistent about what you use, and limit changes to one per week.

 The journey through fruitless products can feel exhausting, but there is hope.
-For most people with rosacea, the solution is won through persistence and the extra effort of education, healthy skepticism, and careful selection.
+For most people with rosacea, persistence pays off.
 Keep at it and when you get there the relief will feel worth all the while.

 Shannon L. Johnson NP-C